duchenedaphne/yoga-app/README.md

 3- Add this project's `front` folder to the cypress application,

-4- For Windows : in your terminal execute those 2 next command lines :
+4- For Windows, in your terminal execute those 2 next command lines :

 > set CYPRESS_VERIFY_TIMEOUT=100000